sciactive/pnotify/README.md

 `}`

-# Callbacks Module
+## Callbacks Module

 The callback options all expect one argument, a function, which will be called when that event occurs.
-Unlike other modules, they are included in the options object passed to PNotify() just like the core options.
 If the function returns false on the "before_open" or "before_close" callback, that event will be canceled.

+`Callbacks: {`
 * `before_init` - This option is called before the notice has been initialized.
 It accepts one argument, the options object.
 * `after_init` - This option is called after the notice has been initialized.
 It accepts one argument, the notice object.
 * `before_open` - This option is called before the notice has been displayed.
 It accepts one argument, the notice object.
 * `after_open` - This option is called after the notice has been displayed.
 It accepts one argument, the notice object.
 * `before_close` - This option is called before the notice closes.
 It accepts one argument, the notice object.
 * `after_close` - This option is called after the notice closes.
 It accepts one argument, the notice object.

+`}`

 # Utility Functions and Properties